bekk/bekk-christmas/post/react/recoil-js - state-management-for react.md

 #### Tailored for React

-Recoil is made specifically for React and offers close compatibility with features React Suspense, Concurrent mode and the team claims to support new React features as they become available.
+Recoil is made specifically for React and offers close compatibility with features like React Suspense, Concurrent mode and the team claims to support new React features as they become available.

 #### Easy to learn